MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/upgrade-to-rdsh.md

 ---
-title: Upgrading your Remote Desktop Session Host to Windows Server 2016
+title: Upgrading your Remote Desktop Session Host
-description: Learn how to upgrade your existing Remote Desktop Session Host to Windows Server 2016. ms.author: spatnaik ms.date: 08/01/2016 ms.topic: article ms.assetid: 5c9b98b8-4eca-4a39-b10b-2bac729f7f44
+description: Learn how to upgrade your existing Remote Desktop Session Host. ms.author: spatnaik ms.date: 05/21/2024 ms.topic: article ms.assetid: 5c9b98b8-4eca-4a39-b10b-2bac729f7f44
 author: spatnaik
 manager: scottman
 ---
-# Upgrading your Remote Desktop Session Host to Windows Server 2016
+# Upgrading your Remote Desktop Session Host

->Applies to: Windows Server 2016
+> Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, and Windows Server 2016

 > [!IMPORTANT]
 > All applications must be uninstalled before the upgrade and reinstalled after the upgrade to avoid any app compatibility issues that may rise because of the upgrade.